stewartmckee/heartbeat_monitor/README.md

 HeartbeatMonitor is intended to be used within an internal protected network such as within a Kubernetes cluster and will issue monitor requests to internal services at defined intervals.
 Successful requests will result in a heartbeat request being issued to a specified url.
 The current use case for this is to monitor internal services within Kubernetes on the UptimeRobot (https://uptimerobot.com) platform.

+Currently only implemented HTTP(s) checking, TCP to follow, and UDP probably a while after that.
+HTTP post data and alternative testing (eg body text) to come too

+Kubernetes example of sidecar usage can be found in k8.yaml

 ## Installation

 Add this line to your application's Gemfile: